dheejukumar/Cloud-Inventory/README.md

 Works even if stock is updated outside the UI (DynamoDB console, API)

-🔄 Event-Driven Architecture
+🔄 Event-Driven Architecture:

 DynamoDB Stream → Lambda → SNS

 No polling, no cron jobs

-⚡ Fully Serverless
+⚡ Fully Serverless:

 No servers to manage